ZOUKaifeng/FacialExpressionGeneration/README.md

 ### 3.2 Landmark videos for the visual comparison
 The outputs of transformer VAE, a set of landmark sequences conditioned by the expression label, have been compared to those from other models for the qualitative jugements.
-The Action2Motion model is data-hungry, thus given a small dataset (only a few hundred compared to XXX in their original motion project) it is under-fitted and does not fully learn the expression behavior (The face does not come back to the neutral face).
-The GRU-VAE model (middle) produces less expressive faces.
-Our model trade off between the expressiveness and ... <br>
+The Action2Motion model (left) is data-hungry, thus given a small dataset (only a few hundred compared to XXX in their original motion project) it is under-fitted and does not fully learn the expression behavior (The face does not come back to the neutral face).
+The GRU-VAE model (middle) tends to produce less expressive faces.
+Our model produces expressive faces (comparable to Action2Motion) and successfully learned the expression behavior from a small dataset, i.e. It takes a good balance between the expressiveness in the generation and the size of the dataset it requires. <br>

 #### "Happy" expression